pauldotyu/moaw/workshops/pre03-aks/workshop.md

 <div class="task" data-title="Task">

 > Start off by forking, then cloning the repo to your local machine.
-When the repo has been cloned, open it up in VS Code.
+When the repo has been cloned, open it up in VS Code, install the [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and click the "Reopen in Container" button.
+This will take a few minutes to complete.

 </div>